alteroo/bobtemplates.alteroo/README.rst

 **Step 1 - Use mrbob to initialize the site**

-This step will initilize the site configuration and add it to gitlab (it uses the alteroo in the namespace) It then creates a test installation of the site.
+This step will initilize the site configuration and add it to gitlab (it currently uses 'alteroo' in the namespace) It then creates a test installation of the site.

 ::